Securing your LastPass account against phishing threats

 Multi-Factor Authentication

 Turn on multi-factor authentication for LastPass and pick a phishing-resistant option.
-Use FIDO2 security keys (hardware tokens) or an authenticator app that supports push or TOTP.
-Do not rely solely on SMS codes; those can be intercepted or coerced.
+Use FIDO2 security keys or an authenticator app that supports push or TOTP.
+Do not rely on SMS codes alone; those can be intercepted or coerced.
 In LastPass, add at least two MFA methods so you have a fallback if a key or device fails.
 Test each method after setup: log out and log back in, then confirm the second factor prompts as expected.

 Creating Strong Passwords

-Your master password is the single most sensitive secret.
+Your master password is the most sensitive secret in the account.
 Make it long and unique.
 I use a passphrase of 16–24 characters with mixed words and punctuation.
 Do not reuse it elsewhere.
 If you prefer entropy, use a 20+ character random string generated by a reputable password generator.
 Store recovery hints offline, not in the vault.
-Enable the extra account secret key if your LastPass plan supports it; that adds another secret the phishers cannot request via email.
+Enable the extra account secret key if your LastPass plan supports it; that adds another secret phishers cannot ask for over email.

 Regular Security Audits